FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 And then clean the database (MariaDB).

-A few notes on this procedure.
+A few notes on this procedure:

 I was not able to connect to the database using the procedure exposed so I created a config file: